SimoFerri/TFWR-scripts/README.md

 - **Solution profiling**: test and profile different approaches to evaluate their efficiency and scalability.
 - **Reporting**: create detailed reports summarizing the analysis, models, and results for each problem tackled.<br>

-This structured workflow bridges academic learning and real-world software development, ensuring clarity, performance, and continuous improvement throughout the project.